 It was Hans Gmoser who made snowy adventure in the wild a reality.
-In 1965, the maverick mountain guide flew six skiers deep into the Purcell mountains via helicopter in pursuit of untracked slopes — a ground-breaking, historic journey that would redefine the boundaries of the sport, showcase the vast nature of BC’s largely untapped landscape and spawn countless deep-powder operators, including Gmoser-founded industry icon Canadian Mountain Holidays).
+In 1965, the maverick mountain guide flew six skiers deep into the Purcell mountains via helicopter in pursuit of untracked slopes — a ground-breaking, historic journey that would redefine the boundaries of the sport, showcase the vast nature of BC’s largely untapped landscape and spawn countless deep-powder operators, including Gmoser-founded industry icon CMH Heli-skiing & Summer Adventures (formerly Canadian Mountain Holidays).

-Gmoser isn’t the only non-conformist to carve his own path in the Kootenays, either; just 10 years after heli-skiing made its first tracks, snowcat-skiing nipped at its heels, thanks to the ingenuity of Selkirk Snowcat Skiing (formerly Selkirk Wilderness Skiing) Allan and Brenda Drury.
+Hans Gmoser isn’t the only non-conformist to carve his own path in the Kootenay, either; just 10 years after heli-skiing made its first tracks, snowcat-skiing nipped at its heels, thanks to the ingenuity of Selkirk Snowcat Skiing (formerly Selkirk Wilderness Skiing) Allan and Brenda Drury.
 The concept was simple: adventurers would tuck into the warmth of a snowcat, plying their way through powder to reach masses of snow in BC’s remote regions, far beyond the boundary of a resort.

-You could, say, do a little day trippin’ and venture out from a resort: RK Heliski Canada lifts off from Panorama Mountain Resort, guiding groups through expansive glaciers and glade skiing in the Purcell Mountains for over 50 years; while Selkirk Tangiers Heli Skiing delves into Selkirk and Monashee mountain terrain, accessed from the base of Revelstoke Mountain Resort or Purcell Heli-Skiing from Kicking Horse Mountain Resort, who takes small groups out in our Purcells (for the past 45 years) to explore the champagne powder.
+You could, say, do a little day trippin’ and venture out from a resort: RK Heliski Canada lifts off from Panorama Mountain Resort, guiding groups through expansive glaciers and glade skiing in the Purcell Mountains for over 50 years; while Selkirk Tangiers Heli Skiing delves into the Selkirk and Monashee mountain terrain accessed from community of Revelstoke or CMH Purcell (formerly Purcell Helicopter Skiing) from Golden.

 If you prefer an old-school approach, opt instead for multi-day excursions that set up camp at remote lodges, complete with perks that include cosy accommodation and hearty menus to fuel the fire.
 Huge alpine, world-class steep tree skiing and endless pillow runs await.
 And, you don’t need to be an advanced skier or boarder to take on these uncharted territories, either.
 On the contrary; many operators are, in act, offering programs ideal for first-time heli- and cat-skiers/riders.